heiswayi/heiswayi.nrird.com/_posts/2017-03-07-creating-my-github-repo-listing-page-using-github-api.md

 ### My new GitHub repo listing page

-Now it's 2017 and I thought I should change my repo listing page layout to a new layout, and here it is!
+A new layout for my repo listing page:

 ![my-repos](http://i.imgur.com/KYNh11h.png)

 **Demo URL:** [heiswayi.github.io/my-repos](http://heiswayi.github.io/my-repos/)

-This new page layout provides more clarity and also supports pagination if my repos count reaches 100+ repos as [GitHub Search API only provides items in sets of 100](https://developer.github.com/guides/traversing-with-pagination/).
+This new page layout provides more clarity and also supports pagination if my repo count reaches 100+ repos as [GitHub Search API only provides items in sets of 100](https://developer.github.com/guides/traversing-with-pagination/).
 It's built from scratch and passion using [jQuery](https://jquery.com/) (for AJAX request), [Bulma - A modern CSS framework based on Flexbox](http://bulma.io/), [Font Awesome](http://fontawesome.io/), [Muuri plugin](https://haltu.github.io/muuri/) and [GitHub API v3](https://developer.github.com/v3/).

 ### Example of code snippets

-I use jQuery `$.ajax` to query GitHub API and then process the returned response data of JSON.
+I used jQuery `$.ajax` to query the GitHub API and then process the returned response data of JSON.

 ```js
 var github_username = 'heiswayi';